Aaron Danks: Anderlecht

-On 1 July 2021, Danks was appointed assistant manager to Vincent Kompany at Belgian First Division A club R.S.C.
-Anderlecht.
+On 1 July 2021, Danks was appointed assistant manager to Vincent Kompany at Belgian First Division A club Anderlecht.

 Aston Villa

 On 1 September 2021, Danks departed Anderlecht to join Premier League club Aston Villa, as assistant to Dean Smith, following the departure of Richard O'Kelly.
 On 13 November 2021, following the sacking of Dean Smith and the appointment of Steven Gerrard as Aston Villa manager it was confirmed that Danks would retain his position as assistant manager.

 On 21 October 2022, the day after the sacking of Gerrard as Villa manager, it was announced that Danks would remain at Villa and act as caretaker manager for their upcoming Premier League match against Brentford, which Villa won 4–0.
 On 24 October, Aston Villa announced that Unai Emery would take over as manager, however, due to work permit formalities - Danks would remain as interim manager until 1 November.
 On 31 October, it was confirmed that Danks had been offered another coaching role at Aston Villa, away from the first team.